awsdocs/nice-dcv-admin-guide/doc_source/manage-printer.md

 To resolve the issue, you must create a cups policy that allows access to the printer socket\.
 To do this, perform the following steps:

 1. Create the required policy file\.
-Using your preferred text editor, create a new file named `cupsd_policy` and add the following content\.
+Using your preferred text editor, create a new file that's named `cupsd_policy` and add the following content\.

    ```
    #============= cupsd_t ==============